A 95% LTV mortgage allows you to borrow up to 95% of your property value, so you just need a 5% deposit.

 You may be better aiming to remortgage at a higher LTV or speaking to a mortgage broker who can advise on the best remortgage rates available to you.

-That also means there’s more risk for you, the borrower.
+If you borrow more in relation to your home's value, then you're a higher risk for the lender, as there’s more for you to pay back.
+That also means there’s more risk for you as the borrower.
 The more you borrow, the more you have to pay back and, crucially, the more interest you will eventually pay over the lifetime of the mortgage deal.
+Always aim for a mortgage you can afford comfortably, accounting for any potential rises in interest rates.

 Due to the increased risks for lenders, during the COVID-19 pandemic, 95% LTV mortgages weren't generally available.
 However, 95% mortgages saw a resurgence in April 2021 due to the government launch of a new 95% mortgage guarantee scheme.
-The intention of the scheme was to increase the availability of these mortgages by making lender's more confident in their lending.

-The scheme ends in June 2025, however, as more lenders have returned to offering 95% mortgages generally, this should not mean that availability is reduced after that.
+The scheme ends in June 2025.
+However, as more lenders have returned to offering 95% mortgages generally, this should not mean that availability is reduced after that.

 How much you can borrow from a mortgage lender depends on your individual affordability, and a broker can help you to access current mortgage rates.

-However, they will also look at your outgoings to determine whether you can afford the repayments.
+However, lenders will also look at your outgoings to determine whether you can afford the repayments.
 That's why it's often a good idea to assess your spending habits three to six months before applying for a new mortgage deal.

 Lenders also review your credit history to check whether you can reliably manage debt.
 It's worth checking your credit score before you apply and trying to resolve any issues, including errors on your report.